How to Test iOS App in the Cloud & Debug iPhone

 Launch your target platform from a wide variety of real devices, then click on the ‘DevTunnel’ widget:

 A secure session from your computer to the Perfecto cloud enables the rest of your toolchain to interact with this device, just as if it is connected via a really long USB cable.

 After installing the requisite components, you’ll see your device available in XCode:

 Indeed, anywhere XCode queries for a list of available devices, your DevTunnel-connected Perfecto device is listed there.
 This is great when you want to see how a new feature will work on new or legacy platform versions.

 DevTunnel also allows developers to run XCTest scripts on specific hardware, platform configurations, and under real user conditions.
-You can simulate scenarios like high network latency and call interruption through additional Perfecto WindTunnel features, helping teams improve test flakiness and cover more of the real user than ever before.
+You can simulate scenarios like high network latency and call interruption through additional Perfecto WindTunnel features.
+This helps teams improve test flakiness and cover more of the real user than ever before.